tic40/emperor/README.md

 Tools on the production.
 - CircleCI: as CI/CD.
-- Redis: as API cache.
+- Redis: as cache server.
 - Heroku Scheduler: Execute crawling task.

 When the master branch on GitHub is updated, then the CircleCI will deploy to the Heroku automatically if it passes the all test and installation.